lab1092/blender-manual_ja/manual/materials/special_effects/vertex_paint.rst

 visible planes and edges attached to the vertex are then modified with a gradient to the color of the other connected vertices.
 (Note that the color of non-visible faces are not modified).

-Vertex colors can be painted by first going into Edit Mode, then switching to :guilabel:`Vertex Paint Mode`; however, it will not show up in the render unless you check "Vertex Color Paint" in the Materials  `Options <http://wiki.blender.org/index.php/User:Sculptorjim/Materials/Properties/Options>`__ Panel.
+Vertex colors can be painted by first going into Edit Mode, then switching to *Vertex Paint Mode*; however, it will not show up in the render unless you check "Vertex Color Paint" in the Materials  `Options <http://wiki.blender.org/index.php/User:Sculptorjim/Materials/Properties/Options>`__ Panel.

 .. figure:: /images/Doc_2.6_Materials_VertexPaint0.jpg